-INPEX has selected a range of oil spill modelling scenarios which align with the WCSSs for each spill source.
+Shell Australia and INPEX have selected a range of oil spill modelling scenarios which align with the WCSSs for each spill source.
 Some model scenarios have been modelled previously, as part a previously submitted EPs.
 Other scenarios have been selected specifically for this regional response plan.
 In addition, where specific response strategy planning thresholds were not included in some previously developed model outputs, for several WCSSs, the stochastic modelling data has been retrieved from archive and re-processed to acquire the relevant data required for regional response planning.